This article first appeared in Card Player magazine.

 More Things I’ve Never Done in Poker

 1. I’ve never been barred.
 Well, actually, I was sort of barred once.
-It was at the old Rainbow Club in Gardena, which was actually owned by many of the same people who owned the adjoining Monterey Club.
+It was at the old Rainbow Club in Gardena, which was mainly owned by many of the same people who owned the adjoining Monterey Club.
 Both clubs have long since vanished.
 There was a short, covered walkway linking the clubs and a mutually accessible tavern right in the middle.
 Foot traffic back and forth was encouraged, so it was practically a single cardroom – 70 tables, 35 in each club.
 Fine.

 A lot of us helped start the biggest game allowed every day at the Rainbow and left our money in players banks there.
 One day an inexperienced floorman decided he shouldn’t start our game, because it might interfere with smaller-limit games in progress.
 We politely understood this, but none of us played the lower limits.
 So, being impatient, we went next door and started our game there.
 This apparently enraged and embarrassed the floorman and the backup management that was temporarily in charge.